Baby Back Chili & Cornbread | Recipeish | Gustus Vitae

 - Peel carrots, and dice finely.
 Same with celery hearts and onion, then mince garlic, and add everything, along with a whole tin of Smoky Lonestar, to the slow cooker with the vegetable oil.

 - Strain beans, and rinse.
 In a medium pot, combine beans and beef stock, and simmer, around 15 minutes, until most liquid is evaporated and beans are tender.
-Add to slow cooker.
+Add to one pot or slow cooker.

 - With ribs now warm but not scorching, flip round side down/rib side up.
 Lift and remove ribs - they should come out largely clean.
 Discard ribs or reserve later to make a stock or tontaksu base.

-- Rough chop ribs, and add to slow cooker.
+- Rough chop ribs, and add to one pot or slow cooker.
 Cover, set to low, and let it do it's thing.

 - In a large bowl, combine flour, cornmeal, sea salt, and baking soda.
 Whisking as you do, add in milk and vegetable oil.
 Preheat oven to 380F, and mix well until fully combined.